mukundhp/jollyrodger/README.md

 # Orbital Range — SIL MVP

-A minimal, no‑CUI, single‑file deployable MVP for a software‑in‑the‑loop proximity ops demo using Hill‑frame (Clohessy–Wiltshire) dynamics.
+A minimal, single‑file deployable MVP for a software‑in‑the‑loop proximity ops demo using Hill‑frame (Clohessy–Wiltshire) dynamics.
 Blue is the chief at the origin; Threat is the deputy in relative coordinates.

 ## Quickstart
 1. **Clone** this repo.